 Lecturers appreciate 100% attendance.
-Non-attendance will negatively impact on student performances in subjects.
+Non-attendance will negatively impact student performances in modules.
 Please consult the respective study guide to ensure you know which teaching activities are compulsory for the course (i.e. due performance requirements) and the consequences of missing such activities.
 Please note that ALL assessments are compulsory.
 If, for any reason whatsoever you miss an assessment, be it a test, examination or the deadline for an assignment, or practical work you will be given zero for that assessment unless you can justify your absence.
 The reason cited must describe a circumstance that is both unexpected and sufficiently drastic that your absence was effectively unavoidable.
 The onus is on the student to present this justification to the appropriate authorities timeously.
 'Timeously' means within three days of the assessment you missed.
+Acceptable proof of such circumstances includes death certificates, doctors' notes and/or medical reports.
 In addition, submission of justificatory documents does not in and of itself guarantee that your excuse will be accepted.
 If the documents you provide fail to convince that your absence was for genuinely pressing reasons, your excuse may be rejected, in which case you will be given zero for the relevant assessment.
 Reasons as attendance at music festivals, drivers licence/learners test and family holiday plans are not considered a valid reason for temporary leave of absence, so don't make plans that clash with the University calendar.